DavidPagels/retro-pico-switch/README.md

 ## Description

-This code allows a Raspberry Pi Pico to control a Nintendo Switch using button and joystick inputs from an original N64 controller.
+This code allows a Raspberry Pi Pico to control a Nintendo Switch using button and joystick inputs from an original N64 or Gamecube controller.
 This is a spiritual successor to my [N64-Arduino-Switch](https://github.com/DavidPagels/n64-arduino-switch) project.

 ## Inspiration